Construction & Property Accountants

 Not everybody involved in property and construction needs to register for the Construction Industry Scheme (CIS), for example architects and scaffolding hire (without labour) are not caught, but most activities connected to permanently or temporarily altering a building or structure, from initial preparation to cleaning the inside post construction work, counts for CIS purposes.

-If you contract other people to carry out these types of activities for you as part of your, you must register as a contractor with HMRC.
+If you contract other people to carry out these types of activities for you as part of your trading activities, you must register as a contractor with HMRC.
 If your business does not operate in the construction sector but you spend more than £3 million on construction in a 12 month period, you will still have to register.

 As a business that acts as a subcontractor you don’t have to register but the tax deducted at source is at a higher rate for those not registered.